Painful intelligence: What AI can tell us about human suffering: Are you really in control?

 Thus, originally, the Buddha framed the very concept of self in terms of control: self is what is in control.\footnote{Arguably, the Buddha's viewpoint could also be interpreted as the self being what can \textit{be controlled} instead of what \textit{controls}.
 Nevertheless, according to \citet[p.~12--14]{mahasianatta}, what the Buddha is denying is precisely a ``controlling self'' as well as an ``active agent self''.
 The two viewpoints are in a sense unified when \citet[p.~49]{harvey2009theravada} proposes that according to Theravadan Buddhist thinking, ``a Self would have total control over itself.''
 In any case, this makes little difference in what follows where the main point is a general lack of control, or uncontrollability.} Since, as he argues, there is actually no (or little) possibility of control, there can be no self.
 Realizing this is thought to be essential to reduce suffering.\citenew{verhaeghen2017selfeffacing,harvey2009theravada} In ancient Greece and Rome, the Stoic philosophers had similar ideas.
-Perhaps the very core of Epictetus's philosophy is contained in his attitude towards control:\footnote{The very first lines in \EN.} \begin{quote} Some things are in our control and others not.
-Things in our control are opinion, pursuit, desire, aversion, and, in a word, whatever are our own actions.
+Perhaps the very core of Epictetus's philosophy is contained in his attitude towards control:\footnote{The very first lines in \EN, translated by E.~Carter except for ``judgement'' for \textit{hypolepsis} which is by R.~Dobbin.} \begin{quote} Some things are in our control and others not.
+Things in our control are judgement, pursuit, desire, aversion, and, in a word, whatever are our own actions.
 Things not in our control are body, property, reputation, command, and, in one word, whatever are not our own actions. \end{quote} Epictetus's idea of uncontrollability is more limited: we cannot control what others do or think about us, or, in line with the Buddha, our bodies.
-But in stark contrast to the Buddha, he thinks we can control our thoughts and feelings, including desires and aversion.
+But in stark contrast to the Buddha, he seems to think we can control at least some of our thoughts and feelings, including desires and aversion.
 Presumably, Epictetus did not practice the same kind of meditation as the Buddha, which might convinced him of the uncontrollability of thoughts and feelings.
-In any case, both philosophers advocated recognizing how little control we have as a means of reducing suffering---we will discuss such practical implications in Chapter~\ref{freedom.ch}.
+In any case, both philosophers advocated recognizing how little control we have as a means of reducing suffering---we will discuss such practical implications in Chapter~\ref{freedom.ch}.\footnote{This very well-known quote from \EN\ may not give a very clear idea of what exactly Epictetus considered to be under our control.
+In his \Discourses, a more detailed picture emerges, but it is not entirely consistent.
+He usually says that one of the following two things is the only thing under our control: either the ``will'' (\textit{prohairesis}, e.g.\ \Discourses, I.22.10), or what he calls the ``use of impressions'' (e.g.\ \Discourses, I.1.7, I.12.34).
+The latter includes the judgement of good and bad, as well as judgement of (moral) right and wrong (\Discourses, III.22.42).
+For Epictetus, an impression (\textit{phantasia}) seems to be what we would call ``percept(ion)'', although according to \citet[Sec.~5.1]{LongEpictetus} it encompasses the ``thoughts and states of consciousness in general''.
+It may be that for Epictetus the use of impressions and the will are two sides of the same coin, as discussed at length by \citet{girdwood1998innovation}, since the correct use of impressions is necessary and sufficient for the correct use of the will (\Discourses, I.1.12, I.30.4, II.1.4). }

 We seem to actually have two different kinds of uncontrollability here.
 First, the uncontrollability of the outside world as emphasized by Epictetus; and second, the uncontrollability of the mind as emphasized by the Buddha.
 The uncontrollability of the outside world is easy to understand, and its causes are rather obvious.
 The agent has limited strength: it probably cannot lift a mountain.
 It has limited locomotion: if it is designed to move on wheels, it probably cannot fly.
 If it lives in a society, it has limited means of influencing other agents.